Retrieval vs Cache Augmented Generation (CAG vs. RAG)

 Strengths

-- Real-Time Accuracy: RAG uses the most recent and reliable information to create responses, reducing errors or inaccurate outputs.
+- Real-Time Accuracy: Uses the most recent and reliable information to create responses, reducing errors or inaccurate outputs.

-- Adaptability: It can integrate new data as it becomes available, making it effective for fields like legal research or healthcare, where information changes frequently.
+- Adaptability: Can integrate new data as it becomes available, making it effective for fields like legal research or healthcare, where information changes frequently.

 - Transparency: By referencing external sources, RAG allows users to check where the information comes from, increasing trust and reliability.